BIGJRA/BIGJRA.github.io/rejuv.md

 Exit this room, then go DR, Battle, RULULD, grab *Relic Copper.* UL, enter and grab *Seviper Crest.* It kicked me out shortly after.

-2: ULLUULULULD, grab *Dread Plate.* URU, but don’t go in as there is nothing there.
+2: ULLUULULULD, grab *Dread Plate.* URU, but don't go in as there is nothing there.
 RURDRU (around the big crack), pick up a *Heart Scale.*
 RD, pick up a *Meadow Plate.* URU, pick up an *Icicle Plate.* RUR, follow the path pick up a *Dread Plate.* Back at the first junction